Understanding Spectral Graph Neural Network: Overview

-With the advance of computational hardware and research output, deep learning has big progress and achieves great success in many fields including translation, object recognition, recommendation systems, etc, which greatly boost human beings' convenience and enrich people's life experience.
-Currently, most deep learning methods such as LSTM and CNN are good at processing sequence data, image data, video data, text data, and others defined on the Euclidean domain.
-However, most deep learning algorithms perform not very well at data on non-Euclidean domains.
-By contrast, graph neural networks, which is the current popular topic in the deep learning area, can achieve a good performance on non-Euclidean domains.
-Graph neural networks can be provided a taxonomy that divides graph neural networks into five categories, graph convolutional networks, graph attention networks, graph autoencoders, and graph generative networks \cite{Wu2021ACS}.
-Here, we mainly introduce graph convolutional neural networks on the spectral domain, and also the basics of spectral graph theory.
-The recent years of graph convolutional neural networks (GCNs) can be listed as the following; The first spectral graph neural networks can be traced to GCN which is based upon a hierarchical clustering of the domain, and another based on the spectrum of the graph Laplacian respectively \cite{e5c314849c2746efa998257d80cb248e}.
-Chebyshev GCN (ChebNet) utilizes Chebyshev polynomials to fit convolution kernels to reduce computational complexity \cite{10.5555/3157382.3157527}.
-Another related work \cite{Susnjara2015} proposes an accelerated algorithm based on the Lanczos method that adapts to the Laplacian spectrum without explicitly computing it, and achieves higher accuracy without increasing the overall complexity significantly compared to methods based on Chebyshev polynomials.
+The recent years of graph convolutional neural networks (GCNs) can be listed as the following; The first work on spectral GCNs can be traced back to \cite{ae482107de73461787258f805cf8f4ed} which is based upon a hierarchical clustering of the domain, and another based on the spectrum of the graph Laplacian respectively.
+Then, to avoid high computational complexity arising from eigen decomposition, Chebyshev GCN (ChebNet) utilizes truncated expansion of Chebyshev polynomials \citep{Hammond:131283} to fit convolution kernels \citep{10.5555/3157382.3157527}.
+In the meantime, another work \citep{Susnjara2015} proposes an accelerated algorithm based on the Lanczos method that adapts to the Laplacian spectrum without explicitly computing it and achieves higher accuracy without increasing the overall complexity significantly compared to methods based on Chebyshev polynomials.
 GCN, a scalable approach for semi-supervised learning on graph-structured data that is based on an efficient variant of convolutional neural networks, can operate directly on graphs \cite{Kipf:2016tc}.
-Graph Convolutional Recurrent Network (GCRN), a generalization of classical recurrent neural networks (RNN) and graph CNN, can predict structured sequences of data, which represent series of frames in videos, spatio-temporal measurements on a network of sensors, or random walks on a vocabulary graph for natural language modeling \cite{journals/corr/SeoDVB16}.
-CayleyNets GCN introduces a new spectral-domain convolutional architecture for deep learning on graphs based on Cayley filters instead of Chebyshev filters \cite{CayleyNets2017}.
-Graph attention networks (GATs), a novel neural network architectures defined on spatial domain, by specifying different weights to different nodes in a neighborhood without requiring any kind of costly matrix operation (such as inversion) or depending on knowing the graph structure upfront, that operate on graph-structured data, leveraging masked self-attentional layers to solve the shortcomings of prior methods based on graph convolutions or their approximations \cite{Velickovic2018GraphAN}.
-The disadvantage of spectral-based GCN is that the learned filters depend on the Laplacian eigenbasis, depending on the graph structure, which in turn means a model trained on a specific structure that can not be directly extended to a graph with a different structure \cite{Velickovic2018GraphAN}.
+Graph Convolutional Recurrent Network (GCRN), a generalization of classical recurrent neural networks (RNN) and graph CNN, can predict structured sequences of data, which represent series of frames in videos, spatio-temporal measurements on a network of sensors, or random walks on a vocabulary graph for natural language modeling \citep{journals/corr/SeoDVB16}.
+CayleyNets GCN introduces a new spectral-domain convolutional architecture for deep learning on graphs based on Cayley filters instead of Chebyshev filters \citep{CayleyNets2017}.